 If you or your loved one receive Medicaid, MIChild or Healthy Michigan Plan and are diagnosed with or experiencing symptoms of a severe intellectual or developmental disability, you may be eligible for behavioral health treatment through LifeWays.
 There are many supports and services available through the LifeWays Provider Network, including residential living, community supports, respite, and more.
 If you have a child who is currently in the school system, but will be aging out in the next few years, it's not too early to start seeking services.
 We can help support you through the transition of aging out of school and help connect you with the care your child needs into adulthood.

 Medicaid Autism Benefit (ABA Program)

-The LifeWays Autism Benefit is a state funded program that provides intensive interventions for children starting at age 18 months diagnosed with Autism Spectrum Disorder by LifeWays.
+The LifeWays Autism Benefit is a Medicaid-funded program that provides intensive interventions for children up to their 21st birthday who have been diagnosed with Autism Spectrum Disorder by LifeWays.

-If your child has private insurance or is not eligible to receive services at LifeWays, you can either call the number listed on the back of your insurance card for information about behavioral health providers in your network or you can call Central Michigan 2-1-1 who may also be able to assist you in finding a behavioral health provider.
+If you or your child has private insurance or is not eligible to receive services at LifeWays, you can either call the number listed on the back of your insurance card or call Central Michigan 2-1-1 who can assist you in finding a behavioral health provider in your network.

 Medicaid, Healthy Michigan , or MIChild

 If you or your child has Medicaid, Healthy Michigan, MIChild, please call us at 517.789.1200 and our staff members will be happy to talk to you about the symptoms you or your child are experiencing.
 They may do a screening with you over the phone or ask you to come in for an assessment.

 If you do not have insurance, please call us at 517.789.1200 to discuss your symptoms and situation with our staff.
 We may even be able to help you apply for Medicaid or Healthy Michigan Plan.